yinzheng-zhong/GamerBotEnv/README.md

 All data should be passed to the input_queue in the Agent class.
 Each sample in the input queue is a dictional of {'state': , 'action': , 'reward': }.

-The 'state' is a tuple (screenshot, audio_l,  audio_r, prev_key, prev_mouse) where screenshot is a n x n x 1 greyscale image ndarray; audio_l and audio_r is the ndarrays of mel-spectrogram with shape m x m x 1; the prev_key is a on-hot key encoding of the last time step; and the prev_mouse is a tupe (x, y) of last mouse location where x and y are the percentage of screen location, i.e., (0.5, 0.5) will be the center of the screen.
+The 'state' is a tuple (screenshot, audio_l,  audio_r, prev_key, prev_mouse) where screenshot is a m x n x 1 greyscale image ndarray; audio_l and audio_r are the ndarrays of mel-spectrogram with shape m x m x 1; the prev_key is a one-hot key encoding of the last time step; and the prev_mouse is a tupe (x, y) of last mouse location where x and y are the percentage of screen location, i.e., (0.5, 0.5) will be the center of the screen.

 The 'action' is a tuple with latest (key, mouse).
 If the agent is controlling, ignore this data.
-The key is the on-hot encoding key and the moues is a tuple (x, y) just like the one in the state.
+The key is the one-hot encoding key and the moues is a tuple (x, y) just like the one in the state.
+It is up to you to further process this information.

 The 'reward' is a number that represents the latest detected reward.